-The nearby mosques were on full blast but I could not hear a word.
+By this time the nearby mosques were on full blast but I could not hear a word.
 Blame it on the silence in my brain or maybe the noise that yielded nothing.
-I glared at the dancing cursor on the screen with nothing to offer.
+I glared at the marching cursor on the screen with nothing to offer.
 How difficult could reviewing a VPN be?

 I had lain to rest at least two dozens tech reviews in the last one month and enjoyed every cent from each.
 And with four from the new assignment completed, I knew I had what it took to generate more.

 I scanned through the outline I had concocted to build a stunning review, none of the guiding questions made sense.
-By this time my eyes were wet, not from the throbbing headache but from fatigue.
-The words on the browser window went blur.
+By this time my eyes were wet from a mix of the throbbing headache and fatigue.
+And the words on the browser window began to blur.

-May be it is time for a naughty espresso; four heap teaspoons of Italy’s Lavazza ground coffee in 300ml of hot water tipped with a hint of gin after pressing.
+May be it is time for a naughty espresso; four heaped teaspoons of Italy’s Lavazza ground coffee in 300ml of hot water tipped with a hint of gin after pressing.
 I dare you!

-You see, I am not a believer in the proverbial writer’s block.
-In my opinion, if your brain refuses to generate new words there is no need of staring at a dancing cursor cursing yourself.
-Instead, take a walk at the beach, go out with a friend and laugh about nothing or dance to some music.
+You see, I am not a believer in the proverbial writer's block.
+In my opinion, if your brain refuses to generate new words there is no need of staring at a marching cursor cursing yourself.
+Instead, spike the moment with some fun!
+Click To Tweet You could take a walk at the beach, go out with a friend and laugh about nothing or dance to some music.

 That had been and still is my anthem.
 But on this particular day, I wanted nothing to do with my own antidote.
 Words and words alone were the answer.